Meulonn/Overclocked/README.md

-# Game name: Mezelna maanarfouch
+# Game name: Overclocked
-This is a 2D video game created by 6 students for a school project using SDL 1.2
+This is a 2D video game created by 6 students for a school project using C language.

 ## Built With